"...But seek ye first the kingdom of God and His righteousness and all these things shall be added unto you."

 Another example from the New Testament involves Cornelius.
 In Acts 10 he has a vision at the ninth hour (v.
 3).
 He sends messengers for Peter, and then "on the next day" (v.
 9), Peter has a vision, meets Cornelius’ messengers, and gives them lodging.
 "On the next day" (v.
 23) Peter goes with the messengers, and "on the following day" (v.
 24), they enter Caesarea.
 Then in verse 30, Cornelius says, "Four days ago to this hour, I was praying in my house during the ninth hour."
 From the first day at the ninth hour to this day at the ninth hour would be considered three days and three nights, or 72 hours, by our Western reckoning.
 Yet Cornelius says it was "four days ago," because they considered the day on which they started as day one, whereas we call the first day after the starting point day one.

-The argument is made that the above verses speak of numbers of days, rather than "days and nights" (except for the reference to Noah's Flood).
-But we saw from the flood record in Genesis that the phrase "forty days" is equivalent to the phrase "forty days and forty nights."
+The argument has been made that the above verses speak of numbers of days, rather than "days and nights" (except for the reference to Noah's Flood).
+But we saw from the Flood record in Genesis that the phrase "forty days" is equivalent to the phrase "forty days and forty nights."
 Nevertheless, there are also at least two other places where "days and nights" are referred to.
 Esther 4:16: "Go, gather together all the Jews that are present in Shushan, and fast ye for me, and neither eat nor drink three days, night or day: I also and my maidens will fast likewise; and so will I go in unto the king, which is not according to the law: and if I perish, I perish."
 And then in 5:1: "Now it came to pass on the third day, that Esther put on her royal apparel, and stood in the inner court of the king's house..."
 In this case, "on the third day" is the end of the period of time described as "for three days, night or day."

 The other example is in I Samuel 30:12-13: "And they gave him a piece of a cake of figs, and two clusters of raisins: and when he had eaten, his spirit came again to him: for he had eaten no bread, nor drunk any water, three days and three nights.
 And David said unto him, To whom belongest thou? and whence art thou?
 And he said, I am a young man of Egypt, servant to an Amalekite; and my master left me, because three days agone [ago] I fell sick."
 In this case "for three days and three nights" was equivalent to the period of time that started "three days ago" in Hebrew terminology, or the day before yesterday.